 As mentioned previously, paid advertising is always a great option for getting your business found by customers.
 But the associated expenses can quickly add up as more people interact with them, even if none of them actually make a purchase.

 SEO is completely free because it is specifically related to changes you make to your website.
 Even if your efforts are successful, you won’t have to pay extra for it like you do with pay-per-click, for example.
 And since SEO builds on itself over time, you’ll still see improvements if you start, pause for a few months, and then pick it back up again.

 The only things you may need to pay for are monitoring tools (most of which have adequate free options), as well as the time and energy it takes to research, strategize, and audit—all of which you can do in-house or by hiring an SEO contractor or agency (still cheaper than advertising!).

 The final reason SEO is a vital component of ecommerce is that it just plain old boosts the amount of money your business can make.
 With more online visibility comes more online visitors, and with more online visitors comes more opportunities for sales to happen.

 Best of all, the more sales you make, the more potential your business has to churn out positive customer experiences.
 Happy customers are much more likely to come back to spend more with your business—and tell their friends to as well.

 As the internet evolves, so too will search engines’ ideas of how their search algorithms can improve to better serve people who are searching for things online.
 And as algorithms change, best practices for SEO will change as well.
 Investing time and effort into a good, constantly-updated SEO strategy ensures you and your business will stay ahead of the curve.

 Interested in outsourcing your SEO strategy so you can focus on other areas of your business?
-Studio, Volusion’s in-house marketing agency, is available to help with a variety of different SEO packages built to fit your business’s unique needs.
+Marketing360®, Volusion’s marketing partner, is available to help with SEO services built to fit your business’s unique needs.